mourra950/Project-Agile-CSE233/README.md

 ```ssh
 www.siteurl/admin
 ```
-admin to be able to access registered modeled and directly change and see data.
+to be able to access registered modeles and directly change and see data.